alexch/codelikethis/public/lessons/learn_to_code/input_and_output.md

 * Write a program named `name.rb` that asks two things:
   1. Your first name
   2. Your last name
-* Then it says hello to the user by her *full name*.
+* Then it says hello to the user by their *full name*.
 * Run the program by typing `ruby name.rb` on the command line.

 # CONGRATULATIONS!